tanersener/mobile-ffmpeg/README.md

 Starting from `v4.2`, `MobileFFmpeg` binaries are published in two different variants: `Main Release` and `LTS Release`.

-- Main releases are published every 3 months.
-They include complete functionality of the library and support the latest SDK/API features.
+- They include complete functionality of the library and support the latest SDK/API features.

-- LTS releases are published every 6 months.
-These releases are customized to support a wide range of devices.
+- These releases are customized to support a wide range of devices.
 They are built using older API/SDK versions, so some features are not available for them.

 This table shows the differences between two variants.